Residential & Multifamily

 Rubber is like duct tape — extremely versatile and your go-to material for anything you’re trying to contort.
 It bends.
 It’s strong.
 It’s ultimately useful.
 However, when you’re considering a new roof, odds are, rubber roofing is probably not coming to your mind.
 Instead, you are having visions of asphalt roofs, copper roofs, and metal roofs.
-Brett Hayse Exterior Specialists in Gainesville is here to inform you of another roofing type you might want to consider that is gaining in popularity — the rubber roof.
+Brett Hayse Exterior Specialists in Atlanta Metro Areas is here to inform you of another roofing type you might want to consider that is gaining in popularity — the rubber roof.
 In this blog post, we’ll take a further look at rubber roofing.
 Contact us today for a free roofing estimate!

 WHAT IS RUBBER ROOFING?